 - Creating and evaluating sketches, diagrams, prototypes and other materials that may represent the expected product clearly

-- Prioritizing the emerging changes of the scope, so project teams are focused on the high-prioritized change
+- Assessing the emerging changes of the scope, so project teams are focused on the high-prioritized change

 - Ignoring changes if they are not critical for the project

-The low frequency of change in the scope of the project may depend on factors such as:
+The low frequency of the project’s scope change may depend on factors such as:

 - Defined clear goals